 The Masters is the highlight of the PGA Tour schedule and one of golf’s most iconic golf tournaments.
-As legal sports betting continues to expand in the US, including to Arizona, that popularity will likely increase.
+As legal sports betting continues to expand in Arizona, its popularity will only increase.

 Current Masters golf odds